Skip to main content

 • Self-managed clusters except on AWS EC2 instances (kubeadm, k3s, RKE, etc.)

-• Self-hosted (on-premises) Kubernetes deployments
+• Self-hosted Kubernetes deployments

 • Edge environments